laravel-ja/ja-docs-11.x/original-en/broadcasting.md

 });
 ```

-Note that our Ably Echo configuration references a `VITE_ABLY_PUBLIC_KEY` environment variable.
+You may have noticed our Ably Echo configuration references a `VITE_ABLY_PUBLIC_KEY` environment variable.
 This variable's value should be your Ably public key.
 Your public key is the portion of your Ably key that occurs before the `:` character.

-Once you have uncommented and adjusted the Echo configuration according to your needs, you may compile your application's assets:
+Once you have adjusted the Echo configuration according to your needs, you may compile your application's assets:

 ```shell
 npm run dev